M5M8S10/latex-image-cleaner/README.md

-# LaTeX Image Path Extractor
+# _LaTeX Image Cleaner_

 ## Overview

-The LaTeX Image Path Extractor is a Python script designed to help clean the image assets folder of a LaTeX project.
+The _LaTeX Image Cleaner_ is a Python script designed to help clean the image assets folder of a LaTeX project.
 It achieves this by analyzing the LaTeX document, extracting all file names referenced by `\includegraphics`, and comparing them to the contents of the specified "assets" folder.